Maiar0/StockSense/README.md

 1. **Login View (`LoginViewActivity`)**
    - Allows users to **enter their organization name** to log in.
    - Validates network connection and organization credentials.
-   - Stores login details using `SharedPreferences` for session persistence.
+   - Stores Organization Name using `SharedPreferences` for session persistence.
    - **Next Step:** Redirects users to `DbSelectionViewActivity`.

 2. **Database Selection View (`DbSelectionViewActivity`)**